solarlee/FewSAR/FewSAR_mian/FewSAR-main/README.md

 Complete tutorials can be found at [document](https://libfewshot-en.readthedocs.io/en/latest/)([中文文档](https://libfewshot-en.readthedocs.io/zh_CN/latest/index.html)).

-## Datasets
-[Caltech-UCSD Birds-200-2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html), [Standford Cars](https://ai.stanford.edu/~jkrause/cars/car_dataset.html), [Standford Dogs](http://vision.stanford.edu/aditya86/ImageNetDogs/main.html) and [*mini*ImageNet](https://arxiv.org/abs/1606.04080v2) are available at [Google Drive](https://drive.google.com/drive/u/1/folders/1SEoARH5rADckI-_gZSQRkLclrunL-yb0) and [百度网盘(提取码：yr1w)](https://pan.baidu.com/s/1M3jFo2OI5GTOpytxgtO1qA).

-## Contributing
-Please feel free to contribute any kind of functions or enhancements, where the coding style follows PEP 8.
-Please kindly refer to [contributing.md](https://libfewshot-en.readthedocs.io/en/latest/contributing.html)([贡献代码](https://libfewshot-en.readthedocs.io/zh_CN/latest/contributing.html)) for the contributing guidelines.

 ## License
 This project is licensed under the MIT License.
 See LICENSE for more details.

 ## Acknowledgement
-LibFewShot is an open source project designed to help few-shot learning researchers quickly understand the classic methods and code structures.
-We welcome other contributors to use this framework to implement their own or other impressive methods and add them to LibFewShot.
+FewSAR is an open source project designed to help few-shot SAR image classification researchers quickly understand the classic methods and code structures.
+We welcome other contributors to use this framework to implement their own or other impressive methods and add them to FewSAR.
 This library can only be used for academic research.
-We welcome any feedback during using LibFewShot and will try our best to continually improve the library.
+We welcome any feedback during using FewSAR and will try our best to continually improve the library.

 ## Citation
 If you use this code for your research, please cite our paper.